ValuedMammal/dante/REAMDE.md

 - wrote some in rust - send repeat text
 - in python, impld lookup latin words
     - reponds with translations
-    - started english/latin word list, csv ~375 words, rand source proofreadingservices.com
+    - started english/latin word list, csv ~375 words, took it from a random source proofreadingservices.com because it was already in an html table
     - need to write defns, translations (fr, en, it), then write csv to table 'latin' in chat.db

-### can be added to word list
+### Can be added to dict
 annul
 nuptial
 nubile
 decadent
+assiduous
+dubious
+reputation repute